Michael B. Goldman

 Michael B. Goldman is an American diplomat who had served as the chargé d'affaires ad interim to Turkey.
 He had served as the chargé d'affaires ad interim to Australia between January 20, 2021, and July 25, 2022.

 Early life and education

-Goldman earned a Ph.D. and MA in political science from the University of California, Berkeley and an undergraduate degree in international politics from Georgetown University.
-He completed his dissertation research on a Fulbright scholarship at the Universiti Sains Malaysia in Penang, Malaysia.
+Goldman earned an undergraduate degree in international politics from Georgetown University, followed by M.A. and Ph.D. degrees in political science from the University of California, Berkeley.
+He completed his dissertation research on a Fulbright Scholarship at the Universiti Sains Malaysia in Penang, Malaysia.

 Career

 Goldman arrived in Canberra in March 2020 as Deputy Chief of Mission, after three years at the U.S Embassy in Suva, Fiji, where he served as Charge d'Affaires (2018–2019) with responsibility for relations with the nations of Fiji, Kiribati, Nauru, Tonga, Tuvalu.

 Goldman joined the State Department in 2000.
 He recently served in Washington as Deputy and Acting Director for China and Mongolia in the Bureau of East Asian and Pacific Affairs (2015–2017).
 Previous assignments include Kathmandu (2012–2015), where he was Political and Economic Counselor; Hanoi (2008–2011) and Tashkent (2002–2005) as a political officer; and Taipei (2000–2002) as a consular officer, as well as an earlier stint on the China Desk (2005–2007).
 He's the recipient of several State Department honors, including recognition as the Department's outstanding human rights officer for his work to combat torture and safeguard vulnerable NGOs in Uzbekistan.